40 essential newsletters every journalist should read

 Run by the JournalismAI initiative at the London School of Economics (LSE), this email brings you the latest news from the world of artificial intelligence and its newsroom applications.
 Do not worry, it is written by humans (for now).

-An honourable mention to Sky News' James Scurry, also a qualified psychotherapist, who will be launching a deep dive into trauma-informed journalism and emotionally-intelligent storytelling starting in October.
+Sky News' James Scurry, also a qualified psychotherapist, publishes a monthly deep dive into trauma-informed journalism and emotionally-intelligent storytelling.

 Last but not least, us!

-Our newsletter is a daily slice of the site, offering our most recent headlines, podcast episodes with media experts, industry press releases and the latest journalism jobs and media courses.
+Our newsletter is more than a daily slice of the site: subscribe for post about our community members, opportunity board, latest journalism jobs and media courses.
 Plus a few of our own musings and reflections on other stories of the day.
 What else could you ask for in one neat package?